Dr Andy Nowacki

 I am currently interested in supervising PhD projects in the areas of:

 - Global seismic observations and modelling of mantle flow and deep mantle processes

 - Automated microseismic event detection and location, including with machine learning apporaches

 - Transition zone observation and modelling

-- Volcanic, geothermal and petroleum reservoir imaging, especially using seismic anisotropy
+- Volcanic and geothermal reservoir imaging, especially using seismic anisotropy and seismicity

 Current PhD students

-- Andrew Pretorius – Machine learning and fibre-optic sensing of seismic signals in glaciers (co-supervising with Adam Booth, Sjoerd de Ridder)
+- Andrew Pretorius – Machine learning and fibre-optic sensing of seismic signals in glaciers (co-supervising with Adam Booth, Sjoerd de Ridder, Emma C Smith)